Pro forma definition

 Pro forma is actually a Latin term meaning “for form” (or today we might say “for the sake of form, as a matter of form”).

 When it comes to accounting, pro forma statements are financial reports for your business based on hypothetical scenarios.
-They’re a way for you to test out situations you think may happen in the future.
+They’re a way for you to test out situations you think may happen in the future to help you make business decisions.

 There are three major pro forma statements: